armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

 ***

 ## Transmission remove
-This operation will remove Transmission BitTorrent server
+This operation will remove Transmission BitTorrent client

 **Command:**
 ~~~